 ➡️ Why Choose ProofHub over Trello and Jira?

 No matter how wonderful and awesome your product is, if you don’t offer top-notch customer support then you are doing your clients (or your business) no good.

-Another area where ProofHub has upper hand over Trello and Jira is its excellent customer support.
+Another area where ProofHub has the upper hand over Trello and Jira is its excellent customer support.
 Its professional and knowledgeable customer support team is always eager to help customers get the most out of ProofHub as per their workflow.
-Chat messages are replied promptly, without any delays that add to your frustration.
+Chat messages are replied to promptly, without any delays that add to your frustration.

 Every query of customers is answered timely, to their utmost satisfaction.
 The customer support team is patient and friendly with clients.
 You can expect your problem to be resolved in the shortest time possible.

 Trello vs Jira vs ProofHub: Pros, Cons & Review

 - Easy to set up and maintain

 - Not the best tool for large-scale projects

 - No Gantt charts for task dependency management